 How to dress for your body shape

 No two bodies are the same – and losing weight and firming up won’t change your genetic makeup.
 But how do we decipher our God-given body shape from a bunch of fruits and geometrics?
 And what does this mean for our online shopping?
 Read on for more on Apple through to Inverted Triangle, with suggestions of a few flattering outfits along the way.
+The best place to shop for your body type is in the Shop You app, which acts like your personal stylist based on your body shape and other personal variables.

 An Apple-shaped body is basically ‘circular’ in the middle, so you might have smaller shoulders, hips and legs, but a large chest and round belly with undefined waist.
 Try a V-neck top to break the width of your chest and take the line down, preferably in a thicker, stiffer fabric that doesn’t cling such as raw silk or linen.
 A more flowy V-neck tunic such as this one from Farfetch can also flatter an Apple beautifully when paired with skinny pants or jeans such as these from Witchery.
 A good rule of thumb is if your top is long and loose you need a slim lower half for balance.